shriyansh1234/Boba_Shop/README.md

+# Full Stack Boba Shop App

+## Project Summary

+I have developed a comprehensive boba shop application using Flutter and Firebase, designed for cross-platform use on Android, iOS, and web browsers.
+This feature-rich application offers a seamless user experience with the following functionalities:

-### Authentication
+### User Authentication
+Users can create accounts, log in, and enjoy a personalized experience.
 The Boba Shop app features secure Firebase authentication, allowing users to create accounts, log in, and confidently sign up.

-### Boba Shop
+### Boba Drink Selection
+Browse and shop for various boba drinks, adding them to your cart for easy checkout.
 Users can explore an extensive catalog of boba drinks, add them to their cart, and easily complete their orders through a seamless checkout process.

+### Cart Management
+Manage your cart, review selections, and complete your orders effortlessly.

+### Admin and Worker Task Management
+Admins can assign tasks to workers, and upon task completion, the app records and displays the worker's name, date, and time.

 ### Task Manager (CRUD Operations)
 The app's robust task manager enables administrators to efficiently create, read, update, and delete tasks for workers.
 It tracks task completion and provides detailed information about the worker, date, and time.

+### Email Verification
+Ensures security and authenticity by verifying user email addresses during registration.
+The app includes essential security measures such as email verification to safeguard user data.

+### Theme Mode Options
+Choose between dark and light themes to customize the app's appearance.
+It also offers dark and light theme modes for enhanced user experience and customization options.

 ### Restful API Integration
 The Boba Shop app leverages two Restful APIs effectively.
 Firstly, it offers weather-based drink recommendations to users based on the current weather conditions.
 Secondly, it provides motivational quotes to workers for a positive work environment.

-### Additional Features
-The app includes essential security measures such as email verification to safeguard user data.
-It also offers dark and light theme modes for enhanced user experience and customization options.

-### Usability
-Developed using Flutter, the Boba Shop app is a fully functional cross-platform application available on Android, iOS, and web platforms, ensuring wide accessibility and a seamless user experience.
+Utilizes a RESTful API to suggest cold or hot drinks based on the current weather conditions.
+Integrates a motivational API to provide workers with daily inspiration.

+The application leverages Firebase for authentication and database functions, ensuring a secure and reliable experience for users.
+Its adaptability across multiple platforms makes it accessible to a wide audience.

+This project represents a fully functional and polished cross-platform solution that showcases your development skills and creativity.

 ### Main Home Screen ###